Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Application to MSA progression through UMSARS-I and -II items

 \subsection{Step 3: anchoring on MSA disease stages}

-In order to anchor the items onto the MSA disease stages, we estimated for each subdimension the JLPM considering the subdimension sum-score and the MSA stage.
-In case of missing items at a visit not exceeding 25\%, the sum score was computed proportionally to the available items. {This led to a sample of 719 subjects with a total of 2164 visits.} The latent process underlying the two variables was modeled with a natural cubic spline function of time with three internal knots chosen at quartiles of visit times (0.805, 1.591, 3.047 years) and the same boundary knots as in step 2.
-As in Step 2, the competing risks of dropout and death-prior-to-dropout were described with a splines and a Weibull baseline risk functions respectively, and adjusted on the current value of the common process.
-No further adjustment on covariate was considered here.
+For each dimension, the latent process underlying the domain sum-score and MSA stage was modeled with a natural cubic spline function of time with knots placed at 0\%, 25\%, 50\%, 75\% and 95\% of the visit times (0, 0.805, 1.591, 3.047, 5.75 years).
+The competing risks of dropout and death-prior-to-dropout were modeled similarly as in Step 2.
+No further adjustment on covariate was considered. \RVW{The model goodness-of-fit was checked in Appendix B.} \\

-Once the model estimated, the sequence of stage transitions was projected along each subdimension as shown in Figure \ref{fig:msa_hierarchy}.
-By the end of MSA stage I, most items have transitioned in mean from no impairment (level 0) to slightly impaired (level 1) except items I.8 (falling), II.11 (arising from chair), and II.4 (tremor at rest).
-By the end of stage I, item I.11 (sexual function) has already reached the maximum impairment level, and items I.10 (urinary function) and II.9 (leg agility) have reached level 2.
-Most items then gradually impair during stages II, III, IV with the maximum level reached by the end of stage IV.
-Only a few items reach their maximum impairment during the final stage V: 3 items over 14 in Functional subdimension (I.2 swallowing, I.10 urinary disorders, and I.12 bowel function), 2 items over 5 in Cerebellar subdimension (II.3 ocular motor dysfunction and II.5 action tremor) and only 1 item over 6 in Parkinsonian subdimension (II.4 tremor at rest).
+The projection of the stages on each dimension continuum (Figure \ref{fig:msa_hierarchy}, Figure S6) revealed that by the end of MSA stage I, most items have transitioned in mean from no impairment (level 0) to slightly impaired (level 1) except items I.8 (falling), II.11 (arising from chair), and II.4 (tremor at rest).
+With exception for item I.11 (sexual function) that has already reached the maximum, most items then gradually impair during stages II, III, IV with the maximum level reached by the end of stage IV.
+Only item I.12 (bowel function) and item II.4 (tremor at rest) continue to substantially progress at final stage V.